xseadgdc/xserver/README.md

   When unsure, it's best to be prepared to ssh into your machine from another one or set a timer that's calling `chvt 1` after certain time, so you don't need a cold reboot.
+  Or, make sure that you have magic `SysRq` key enabled (`Alt+PrtSc`) via sysctl (`kernel.sysrq=1`), then press following combination depending on keyboard layout to make kernel regain control over keyboard to make VT switching work:
+  - QWERTY/AZERTY keyboard layout: `SysRq + R`
+  - Dvorak/Colemak keyboard layout: `SysRq + P`

 * Proprietary Nvidia drivers might break: they still haven't managed to do even simple cleanups to catch up with Xorg master for about a year.
   All attempts to get into direct mail contact have failed.
 We're trying to work around this, but cannot give any guarantees.
+But you can make it work by adding `Option "IgnoreABI" "1"` line to `ServerFlags` section in Xorg config.

 * Most Xorg drivers should run as-is (once recompiled!), with some exceptions.
   See `.gitlab-ci.yml` for the versions/branches built along with Xlibre.